Skip to main content

 What is an EHR for Substance Use?

-An EHR, or electronic health records (also referred to as an EMR or electronic medical records), is an electronic form of paper charts.
-There are tons of EHRs for general and specific medicine, but an EHR for substance use requires functionality to address the complex needs of addiction treatment.
+There are tons of EHRs for general and specific medicine, but substance abuse EMR software requires functionality to address the complex needs of addiction treatment.

 EHR for Substance Use, Care Coordination, and Addiction Treatment